vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 (from Vi.
 Dh. ).
 Saivamahāvrata–(1) Begin from P. 8th; subsist in nakta way

-throughout but on 8th of both paksas fast; worship Siva thrice in the day, offer homa, sleep on ground; on P. pārpimā offer Mahāpājā with ghee &c.; offer dinner to eight brāhmaṇas and present a pair of cows and a kapila bull; in M. and the following months he is to subsist by nakta on different kinds of food in each month up to Mārg.; māsa. vrata; HV II.
+throughout but on 8th of both pakṣas fast; worship Siva thrice in the day, offer homa, sleep on ground; on P. pārpimā offer Mahāpājā with ghee &c.; offer dinner to eight brāhmaṇas and present a pair of cows and a kapila bull; in M. and the following months he is to subsist by nakta on different kinds of food in each month up to Mārg.; māsa. vrata; HV II.
 843–848; (2) in K. subsist by nakta way; at end of month offer oilcake with jaggery and ghee; fast on 8th and 14th; in the months from Mārg. different objects connected with Siva are to be presented to the image of Siva;

 māsaprata; Siva deity; HV II.
 848-853 ( from Śivadharma ), śarvopavāsavrata—no food to be taken for a year, on 8th and